Seteco/Somorrostro/health-monitoring.md

 # multiple recipients can be given like this:
 #                  "user1@email.com user2@mail.com"

-# enable/disable sending pushover notifications
+# enable/disable sending pushbullet notifications
 SEND_PUSHBULLET="YES"

 # Signup and Login to pushbullet.com